basakoral/INFOMVIS2023-2024/labs/week1/lab.md

 	If you are working on a more sophisticated problem it can be very useful to analyze your CSS rules with the *Web Inspector*.
 The CSS styles in the right panel match the currently selected DOM element.

 	- Click on different lines in the *Elements*-panel to see the respective CSS properties.
-The rules are collected from inline styles, attached stylesheets and user agent stylesheets.
-User agent stylesheets are the browser's default properties, such as font-size or margin.
+The rules are collected from inline styles, attached stylesheets, and user agent stylesheets.
+User-agent stylesheets are the browser's default properties, such as font size or margin.

 	- Be mindful that rules that are specified later in a CSS file generally override rules that were specified earlier in the file, but not always.
 The true logic has to do with the specificity of each selector.
 The *div.content* selector would override the *div* rule even if it were listed first, simply because it is a more specific selector.

 		The order of the CSS rules in the right panel helps you to identify the importance of the individual styles.

-	- Similar to the DOM tree, you can also modify, add and remove CSS rules and properties in the web inspector.
+	- Similar to the DOM tree, you can also modify, add, and remove CSS rules and properties in the web inspector.
 This is a quick and easy way to try different styles directly in the browser (debugging), but keep in mind that the changes will be discarded if you reload the page.
 Try it out and modify your CSS in the browser!

 	- If you include a specific color in your CSS properties the *Web Inspector* shows you a small button, linked to a color picker.
 This little tool can help you to find the desired color codes.
 Add a new CSS rule in the *Web Inspector* and change the font color of the headline!